stts-se/tillstudpub/audio_streaming/doc/README.md

-# TODO
+# Remaining issues

 * Investigate how to read and set audio configuration settings in the browser

-* Saving audio data with a wav header -- a first implementation exists, but it needs to be tested further

-* Are other options needed for what format the server should use?
-Once we have a wav file, we can always convert to another format if needed.

-* Investigate remaining spike/distortion issues
+* Investigate remaining packet loss issues

+---

 # Testing a browser's AudioWorklet compatibility